Zapier GDPR 2026 Germany — DPA, Article 28, SCCs and EU data transfers for German companies

 • The coverage may differ by plan tier

-Before relying on Zapier’s EU data residency as a compliance argument, verify which data categories it actually covers in your plan, which subprocessors it does not neutralize, and whether your DPA reflects the residency configuration.
+Before relying on Zapier’s EU data residency as a compliance argument, verify which data categories it actually covers in your plan, which subprocessors it does not neutralize, and whether the connected apps in the same workflow immediately re-export the same data outside the EU anyway.

 The CJEU Schrems II judgment of July 2020 invalidated the Privacy Shield and required supplementary measures for US transfers.
 The EU-US Data Privacy Framework (DPF) adopted in July 2023 partially addresses this for certified US companies — Zapier is DPF-certified.